Small Business Taxes & ManagementTM--Copyright 2010-2022, A/N Group, Inc.

 Many of the items mentioned are small by themselves, but can add up quickly.
 A telephone answering service at $300 per month; special internet service and an additional telephone line for $70 per month; bookkeeping service for $150.
 That's $570 per month or $6,840 per year.
 Add to that annual fees for other services.

 Don't just make a rough estimate of your costs.
 List each item and the anticipated cost.
-You probably won't get each one right--being high on some and low on others--but that should even out and you'll be a lot closer than if you pulled a number out of your head.
+On the small ones, make your best guess.
+On the larger ones do your homework.
+Look up prices, get quotes, then a substantial safety factor.
+This isn't busy work.
+Not only will the final number be important, you'll learn a lot about your costs as you do the work.
+You probably won't get each one right--being high on some and low on others--but that should even out and you'll be a lot closer than if you pulled a number out of your hat.
 As you list items you'll probably come up with additional ones and you may find some places you can cut.

 Don't forget to factor in added costs resulting from the business.
 For example, you've already got a pickup truck you can use.
 But that truck is 8 years old and is holding up only because you only put 5,000 miles a year on it.
 If you go into this business, you'll be putting an extra 20,000 miles a year, loading the truck and towing a trailer.
 You don't need another truck now, but it won't last long.